 A rider should never leave home without a helmet on his or her head.
 It's common knowledge that helmets are integral to safe riding.
 Having one on your head keeps you safe on the road.
 It protects you from weather and the elements, and it's a lifesaver during a crash.
+Whether it's a classically styled bucket for your cafe racer, or a race-ready lid for your sportbike, safety should be top of mind and on your head.
 So how do you know if it’s time to change your motorcycle helmet?
 Consider the questions below to find out.

 How old is your helmet?

 The first thing you have to take note of is your helmet's age.
 As much as we'd like to think that our motorcycle helmets last forever, they don't.
 If you weren't aware, manufacturers typically include expiration dates on their helmets.
 Helmets are usually good for about 5 years, after which the materials begin to degrade.
 Constant exposure to the sun, weather, and dirt take a toll on the components of your helmet.
 At a certain point, the materials could be compromised and fail to protect you in an accident.
 Ideally, you can only keep a helmet for up to 5 years, and probably less than that depending on your usage, but probably more if you keep it relatively fresh.